ArceusOmkar7/GameVaultWeb/README.md

 1. Use the `/admin/check-database` endpoint to verify database structure
 2. Game data will be automatically loaded from JSON on first startup if the database is empty
 3. Admin credentials: username: `admin@gamevault.com`, password: `admin123`
+4. Use the included test utilities to verify database operations:
+   - Run `run_tests.bat` to execute database testing utilities
+   - TestAddGame.java: Tests the Game entity and GameStorage operations
+   - TestDirectDatabase.java: Tests direct SQL operations on the database

 ## Completed Tasks
 - ✅ Full modularization of JSP files into components and layouts